sklumpe/SerialFIB/README.md

 "C:\Program Files\Python35\envs\AutoScript\python.exe" D:\SharedData\SerialFIB\SerialFIB.py

+Furthermore, in the same shortcut, please make sure to start the program in the directory of the GitHub repository, in this case:

+D:\SharedData\SerialFIB

 The SerialFIB GUI can also be run locally, either with a virtual AutoScript4 machine to enable response from the virtual microscope, or simply by starting SerialFIB (python SerialFIB.py).
 This will load dummy images found in the ./DummyImages/ directory of the repository.